BlueGranite/TrainR/Labs/R-Server-Lab.md

   - `rxDTree`, the decision tree algorithm with the terms `tip_percent ~ pickup_nb + dropoff_nb + pickup_dow + pickup_hour` (decision trees don't need interactive factors because interactions are built into the algorithm itself)
   - `rxDForest`, the random forest algorithm with the same terms as decision trees

-Since this is not a modeling course, we will not discuss how the algorthims are implemented.
-Instead we run the algorithms and use them to predict tip percent on the test data so we can see which one works better.
+Since this is not a detailed modeling course, we will not discuss how the algorthims are implemented.
+Instead, we run the algorithms and use them to predict tip percent on the test data so we can see which one works better.

 ```{r}
 system.time(linmod <- rxLinMod(tip_percent ~ pickup_nb:dropoff_nb + pickup_dow:pickup_hour,